EyeSeeTea/coding-dojo/README.md

 ##### Exercise 2:
 - new script using api.models and api.metadata (bulk)
 - get all orgUnits for group "NGO", set the closedDate for today and post them.
+##### Exercise 3:
+- Retrieve all data elements from type number in pages of 100 elements
+- Add it the legend ANC Coverage
+- Post the data elements using async parameter equal to true
+- Wait to the result and print a summary of the task summaries
+- Practice debug mode and using chrome dev tools